secretGeek/documentation/en/user-guide/when-any/index.md

 * As `ToProperty` is also cold, if a `WhenAny` is chained to a `ToProperty`, the target `ObservableAsPropertyHelper` must be checked (`.Value`) or observed (e.g. used in a binding or used as part of another `WhenAny` with a subscription) for any of the chain to execute set up.

 ####`WhenAny` has behavioural observable semantics
-* `WhenAny` always provides you with the current value as soon as you Subscribe to it - it is effectively a BehaviorSubject.
+* `WhenAny` always provides you with the current value as soon as you subscribe to it - it is effectively a BehaviorSubject.

 #Relevant Samples